lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## [部首字典 Radical dictionary](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E9%83%A8%E9%A6%96%E5%AD%97%E5%85%B8%20Radical%20dictionary)

 ### About 說明 / 说明
 A simple radical dictionary.
-Search by a radical number, from 1 to 214, to see a list of characters that are based on the radical.
+Search by a radical or its number, from 1 to 214, to see a list of characters that are based on the radical.

 Alternatively, search for "index" for a list of all radicals.

 Uses character information from the Unihan project (v 13.0, 2020-02-18).

-Note, the characters that show will depend on what fonts are installed.
+Note, the characters that display will depend on fonts installed.
 The [FSung font](https://github.com/lxs602/FSung-font) by WFG can show all the current Unihan characters.

 ### [Download 下载 / 下載](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E9%83%A8%E9%A6%96%E5%AD%97%E5%85%B8%20Radical%20dictionary)